SebaHiga/soser/README.md

 - gcc > 9.2

 # Design goals
+- Output with JSON format.
+- Fast?
 - Easy to implement.
 - Easy to deimplement.
 - Support for STL containers.
 - Hopefully fun to read.
 - Readable saved serialized objects.
-- Output with JSON format.

 # A very simple example to print object on console